SHARP-EATMAN

 Close-up of face: the clypeus of the male Eucera eriocarpi is ivory or pale yellow with a gold band on the bottom rim.

-Male Eucera eriocarpi are covered primarily with ivory hairs; on some individuals of the species, the hairs may be pale-rust or golden.
+The male Eucera eriocarpi is covered with mostly ivory hairs; on some individuals of the species, the hairs may be pale-rust or golden.
 The male bee has very long antennae, which appear red to the naked eye; underneath they are yellow or orange.
 The male's clypeus and labrum are yellow.
+The male Eucera eriocarpi can be distinguished from the male E. wilmattae in the field by examining the antennae: on E. wilmattae, the top 3 1/2 segments of the antennae are dark; male Eucera eriocarpi lack this trait.

-Woolly-white long-horned bee
+Woolly-white longhorn bee

 Eucera (Xenoglossodes) paenalbata